Etrunon/PSOMapExploration/README.md

 If matplotlib creates problems while drawing graphs, try to comment the line in the main file that forces it to use specific backend `matplotlib.use("Qt5Agg")`.

 ### Dependencies
-pip is used to manage dependencies.
+Pip is used to manage dependencies.
+You can install them using `pip install -r requirements.txt`

 ### Configuration

-Configuration is done in the file `src/configuration.py`.
+Configuration is done using the file `src/configuration.py`.
 The parameters can be configured via environment variables.
+The available variables can be found inside the file.

 ### Run the main file

-`pip install -r requirements.txt`
+Execute the following commands from the main folder of the project, where this `README` is located.

+First, we need to set the environment variables used for configuration.
+The only required variable is IMAGE_NAME.
+It is the name of the map image, extension included.

+If a variable is not defined, a default value is used, as specified in the `configuration.py` file

 ```bash
 export IMAGE_NAME=map6.png